Li, Ching Chun Graduate School of Public Health, University of Pittsburgh, Pittsburgh, Pennsylvania.

 - Two-locus selection

-The study of both experimental and theoretical consequences of mendelian heredity on the population level, in contradistinction to classical genetics which deals with the offspring of specified parents on the familial level.
-The genetics of populations studies the frequencies of genes, genotypes, and phenotypes, and the mating systems.
-It also studies the forces that may alter the genetic composition of a population in time, such as recurrent mutation, migration, and intermixture between groups, selection resulting from genotypic differential fertility, and the random changes incurred by the sampling process in reproduction from generation to generation.
-This type of study contributes to an understanding of the elementary step in biological evolution.
-The principles of population genetics may be applied to plants and to other animals as well as humans.
-See also: Mendelism
+The study of both experimental and theoretical consequences of Mendelian heredity on the population level.
+Population genetics is the study of genetic variation within populations and is concerned with the kinds of alternate gene forms (alleles) within a population.
+In general, the field of population genetics stands in contradistinction to classical genetics (which deals with the offspring of specified parents on the familial level).
+Population genetics investigates the frequencies of genes, genotypes, and phenotypes, as well as the type of mating systems.
+It also studies the forces that may alter the genetic composition of a population in time (such as recurrent mutation, migration, and intermixture between groups), selection resulting from genotypic differential fertility, and the random changes incurred by the sampling process in reproduction from generation to generation (Fig. 1).
+The study of population genetics contributes to an understanding of the elementary step in biological evolution.
+See also: Allele; Biometrics; Evolution; Gene; Genetics; Human genetics; Mendelism

 The content above is only an excerpt.